-Wickersley NDP Policy H2 encourages new housing developments to include dwellings built to Lifetime Homes standards.
+Wickersley NDP Policy H2 encourages new housing developments to include dwellings built to accessible dwellings standards.
 This is to ensure that properties are inclusive, accessible and suitable for the changing needs of occupants.
-Lifetime Homes are comfortable and convenient for users and supports a variety of needs throughout the life of occupants.
+Accessible dwellings are comfortable and convenient for users and supports a variety of needs throughout the life of occupants.